llm-bible/llm-bible.github.io/_publications/jawale2024are.markdown

 bibkey: jawale2024are
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.05045"}
-tags: ['Transformer', 'Model Architecture', 'Applications', 'Attention Mechanism']
+tags: ['Transformer', 'Attention Mechanism', 'Applications', 'Model Architecture']
 ---
 This study analyzes changes in the attention mechanisms of large language models (LLMs) when used to understand natural conversations between humans